genctasbasi/react-workshop/README.md

 # React workshop

-This repo hosts some simple applications to use to explain React concents.
-Some of the applications have a Medium article coming along with them so feel free to check them please.
+This repo hosts some simple applications to explain React concepts.
+Some of the applications have a Medium article along with them so feel free to check them please.

 Enjoy.

-## Is Basket!
+## Is Basket! - UseReducer hook

 A simple application to demonstrate UseReducer hook.
 Here is the artice [on Medium.](https://tasbasi.medium.com/react-usereducer-hook-made-simple-1df1f9838bb9)

-## Counter
+## Counter - UseState hook

-React counter to demonstrate UseSession hook.
+React counter to demonstrate UseState hook.

 ## Food order app